-Sonar helps detect, deter, and measure workplace harassment and discrimination.
+Sonar helps detect, deter, and measure workplace harassment.

-Up to 30% of harassment or discrimination is reported.
+Up to 30% of harassment is reported.
 Sonar looks for the other 70%.

 - Sonar generates data on person-to-person equity by anonymously, randomly, and continuously polling workplaces.
-This data in turn allows organizations to spot potential issues like harassment and discrimination.
+This data in turn allows organizations to spot potential issues like harassment.

 - Sonar’s system of mutual accountability helps deter inappropriate workplace behavior.